hanchon-live/docs/_posts/2021-04-30-routes-for-react.md

 We are going to use the loginPage example and add routes.

-You can clone the reporsitory or keep working in your project.
+You can clone the repository or keep working in your project.

 We are going to create a new component, called Dashboard, so we can move through pages.
 You will have something like this: